Arizona’s proposition 206 went into effect on July 1, 2017, requiring employers to provide mandatory paid sick leave for employees.

 Significantly, unlike the minimum wage requirement, this section of the Act does not contain an exemption for small businesses.
 This means that employers will still be required to provide earned paid sick time — even employers exempt from the minimum wage requirement.

-“Earned paid sick time” is defined in the Act as sick time accrued by an employee, during which they receive the same hourly compensation and benefits as they would during active employment.
-Employees will begin accruing their earned paid sick time on either July 1, 2017 or their time of employment, whichever comes later.
+“Earned paid sick time” is defined in the Act as “sick time accrued by an employee, during which they receive the same hourly compensation and benefits as they would during active employment.”

-Employees may take earned paid sick time for their own conditions or to care for family members in case of the following:
+Employees may take earned paid sick time for their own conditions or to care for family members in cases of the following:

-- Medical care, mental, or physical illness, injury, or health condition
+- Medical care, mental health needs, or a physical illness, injury, or health condition.

 - An absence caused by domestic violence, sexual violence, abuse, or stalking.